 Entry into Year 9

 There are a small number of extra academic awards that are made on the basis of an examination and a satisfactory academic reference from the current school.
-Members of the College may make internal application and will also be examined.

 Entry into the Sixth Form